tiy-sat/6.3-lecture-example-form/README.md

   - `$ npm install webpack-dev-server -g`
   - `$ npm install`

-## Words
+## TIL
-  - CLI - Command Line Interface - Allows us to write commands in Terminal to execute functions (this is why we use `npm install -g`)
-  - Spec - is another word for a file with tests...
-  - Spec Helpers - reusable code (functions) for specs...
+- Implementation details - creative freedom as developers to write our code however we see fit, normally ignored when writing "User stories".